bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kalton.md

 ### Mathematical Profile (Excerpt):
 * Kalton is not the name that appears on Nigel's birth certificate, rather it is the surname Kaltenbach.
-* In fact Nigel's grandfather was Gordon Edelbert Kaltenbach (1879-1955), a photographic dealer living in Birmingham.
 * He changed his name by deed poll from the Germanic Kaltenbach to the British Kalton in March 1938.
-* Other members of the family also adopted the name Kalton.
-* Gordon and Stella Kalton were married in Surrey, England in June 1932.
-* Nigel had an older sister Stella Pamela (1933-1973) and an older brother Gordon G W (born 1936).
 * Keene was about 18 months younger than Kalton and the two were both on the Dulwich College chess team.
 * In the College championships, Kalton once beat Keene but, although Kalton was one of the top players in Britain, he usually lost to Keene.
 * Kalton was in the Dulwich College team that came second in the 1964 UK Schools Team Championship.